axeleroy/adguard-cname-trackers-pihole/README.md

 This project aims to provide a Pi-Hole compatible version of [AdGuard's CNAME-cloaked trackers list](https://github.com/AdguardTeam/cname-trackers).

+**UPDATE:** AdGuard is now providing [a Pi-Hole compatible version of their blocklist](https://github.com/AdguardTeam/cname-trackers/blob/master/combined_disguised_trackers_justdomains.txt).
+Use it instead of this project.

+**Also note** that since [v5.0](https://pi-hole.net/2020/05/10/pi-hole-v5-0-is-here/) Pi-Hole is able to detect and block CNAME-cloaked trackers.

 ## What are CNAME-cloacked trackers?
 CNAME-cloacked trackers are trackers that use sub-domains of a visited website to retrieve data stored in first-party cookies and thus evade most ad and tracker blockers.